 Centralia Beauty College's faculty consists of the school owners and an admissions department.
 Rhea Hernandez and Steve Hernandez have over 25 years of experience in the Cosmetology industry combined with Rhea having been a cosmetologist for 23 years.
 Her and her husband Steve have owned their own successful salon.
 Steve has done media and marketing with industry leaders promoting their businesses and teaching leadership to businesses and leaders in the industry, currently he is handling Admissions.
 Jacquelyn Smith is our school manager and is a licensed cosmetologist and is also a cosmetology instructor.
 Tara Foster is our Financial Aid Administrator.
 Lyndsi Erdman is an instructor and has been licensed in the industry for 5 years.
-Jessica Teehee is a licensed cosmetologist and is also a cosmetologist.
+Jessica Teehee is a licensed cosmetologist and instructor and has been in the field for 8 years.
+Renee Volz joined the team in our cosmetology program.